 Additional Medication Information

-As noted on the emergency form, the school physician, Dr Eric Kaplan, has approved after a nurses assessment and if deemed appropriate for the safety and welfare of a student the use of acetaminophen/Tylenol, Caladryl, Benadryl, Oragel, Vaseline, Sting Relief Wipes, saline eye solutions, Bacitracin, Silvadene Cream, hydrocortisone cream, Motrin, Tums and First Aid Cream.
-Students showing signs a of life threatening allergic reaction or anaphylaxis may be given epi pen and Emergency Medical Services will be summoned.
-Guardians are to contact their school’s nurse if they do not want any of the listed medications or ointments used.
+As noted on the emergency form, the school physician, Dr Eric Kaplan, has approved after a nurses assessment and if deemed appropriate for the safety and welfare of a student, the use of Acetaminophen/Tylenol, Caladryl, Benadryl, Oragel, Vaseline, Sting Relief Wipes, Saline eye solutions, Bacitracin, Silvadene Cream, Hydrocortisone cream, Motrin, Tums and First Aid Cream.
+Students showing signs a of life threatening allergic reaction or anaphylaxis may be given EpiPen and Emergency Medical Services will be summoned.
+Parent/guardians are to contact their school nurse if they do not want any of the listed medications or ointments used.

 Students with Life Threatening Allergies, Asthma, Seizures

-For the well being and safety of students with asthma, seizures and allergies, guardians should submit a medical plan of care from a Health Care Provider for that student even if you as guardian do not send in a related medication to the school.
+For the well being and safety of students with asthma, seizures and allergies, parent/guardians should submit a medical plan of care from a Health Care Provider for that student even if you as a parent/ guardian do not send in a related medication to the school.
 Plans of care are available on the school’s webs site.